 When it comes to adventure travel, an ounce of prevention is worth a pound of cure.
-The many benefits of hiring a professional adventure travel guide can more than make up for the cost.
+The many benefits of hiring an adventure travel guide can more than make up for the cost.

-In my early twenties, my greatest adventure during a summer backpacking in Europe was the actual city-hopping itself.
+In my early twenties, my most incredible adventure during a summer backpacking in Europe was the actual city-hopping itself.

 It wasn't until seven years later, when I took a backpacking trip to Costa Rica, that I began incorporating adventure sports such as zip-lining, surfing, and jumping off waterfalls into my days.